asanoja/wiki-philosophy-spider/README.md

 # wiki-philosophy-spider
 Spider to verify that every term in Wikipedia is related to the Philosohy page.

-It is a fun tool to create a tree of related concepts.
+It is a fun tool to create a list of related concepts.

 Input a term (in English) that corresponds to the path (without the /wiki) in the URL of a Wikipedia page.